Wytchwulf/todo/README.md

 ## Learning Rust

-A simple command line ToDo application is Rust
+A simple command line ToDo application in Rust